 CERCLA Hazardous Substance (40 CFR 302.4): The product as a whole is not listed.
-However, individual components of the product are listed: Chromium, Copper, Manganese, Nickel, Phosphorous and Zinc compounds, and are listed under SARA 302.
+However, individual components of the product are listed: Chromium, Copper, Manganese compounds, Nickel and Phosphorous are listed under SARA 302.

-SARA 311/312 Codes: Immediate (acute) health hazard and delayed (chronic) health hazard.
+SARA 311/312 Codes: Immediate (acute) health hazard and delayed (chronic) health hazard

-SARA 313: Aluminum (fume or dust), Chromium, Copper, Manganese, Nickel, Phosphorous and Zinc (fume or dust) are subject to SARA 313 reporting requirements.
+SARA 313: Aluminum (fume or dust), Chromium, Copper, Manganese, Nickel and Phosphorous are subject to SARA 313 reporting requirements.
 Please also note that if you prepackage or otherwise redistribute this product to industrial customers, SARA 313 requires that a notice be sent to those customers.

-Clean Water Act: Chromium, Copper, Nickel, and Zinc are Section 307 Priority Pollutants.
+Clean Water Act: Chromium, Copper and Nickel are Section 307 Priority Pollutants.
 Phosphorus is a Section 311 hazardous chemical.

-Safe Drinking Water Act: Aluminum, Chromium, Copper, Iron, Manganese, Nickel, and Zinc are regulated under this act.
+Safe Drinking Water Act: Aluminum, Chromium, Copper, Molybdenum, Nickel and Vanadium are regulated under this act.